khshaik/EncyrptionAlgorithms/README.md

 # Advanced Encryption Standard (AES) algorithm
 Java support many secure encryption algorithms but some of them are weak to be used in security-intensive applications.
 For example, the Data Encryption Standard (DES) encryption algorithm is considered highly insecure; messages encrypted using DES have been decrypted by brute force within a single day by machines such as the Electronic Frontier Foundation’s (EFF) Deep Crack.

-A more secure encryption algorithm is AES – Advanced Encryption Standard which is a symmetric encryption algorithm.
+AES is a symmetric encryption algorithm, more secure encryption algorithm which is a symmetric encryption algorithm.
 AES encryption is used by U.S. for securing sensitive but unclassified material, so we can say it is enough secure.
+It was intended to be easy to implement in hardware and software, as well as in restricted environments and offer good defenses against various attack techniques.

+AES is block cipher capable of handling 128 bit blocks, using keys sized at 128, 192, and 256 bits.
+Each cipher encrypts and decrypts data in blocks of 128 bits using cryptographic keys of 128-, 192- and 256-bits, respectively.
+It uses the same key for encrypting and decrypting, so the sender and the receiver must both know — and use — the same secret key.